aknsubbu/CausalRLAgent/README.md

-Collecting workspace information# CausalRLAgent: NetHack RL Agent with LLM Guidance and Causal Analysis
+# CausalRLAgent: NetHack RL Agent with LLM Guidance and Causal Analysis

 A comprehensive reinforcement learning framework for NetHack that integrates Large Language Model (LLM) strategic guidance with causal inference analysis to understand and improve agent decision-making.